emmasaroyan/WordCloud/README.md

 # WordCloud
-Generating word cloud from a text file.
+Python script to generate word cloud from a text file.